 Alamogordo is a medium-sized city located in the state of New Mexico.
 With a population of 31,283 people and ten constituent neighborhoods, Alamogordo is the ninth largest community in New Mexico.

-Unlike some cities, Alamogordo isn’t mainly white- or blue-collar occupations dominate the local economy, Alamogordo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alamogordo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Alamogordo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Alamogordo who work in office and administrative support (21.11%), sales jobs (8.70%), and food service (8.05%).